NPTE Pass Rate Analysis

 Wait Period Between Attempts

-FSBPT requires a 45-day wait between attempts.
+The wait time between attempts is ~3 months.
 In practice, most retakers wait longer because they test on the next scheduled exam window, which occurs roughly every 3 months.

 Attempts Per Year